gjaldon/ecto_enum/README.md

 defenum StatusEnum, :status, [:registered, :active, :inactive, :archived]
 ```

-The second argument is the name you want used for the new type you are creating in Postgres.
+The second argument is the name you want to use for the new type you are creating in Postgres.
 Note that `defenum/3` expects a list of atoms(could be strings) instead of a keyword
 list unlike in `defenum/2`.
 Another notable difference is that you can no longer
 use integers in place of atoms or strings as values in your enum type.
 Given the